-Perhaps the major reason for creating a professional training program is a legal one, i.e. to protect your company from “running afoul” of the many legal requirements, benefits, and protections, that a business owes to its employees by reason of duly enacted laws and regulations.
+Perhaps the major reason for creating a professional training program is a legal one, i.e. to protect your company from “running afoul” of its many legal requirements and to avoid litigation.

 (For further discussion see my article https://bridgeware.net/6-critical-compliance-issues-for-staffing-companies-an-overview/

 So, although the major reason for developing a professional training program may be legal, it is a good idea to make a list of all the other important reasons for doing so.
 Motivation is important, but fear of fines and penalties is only a negative motivation.
 There are also very positive reasons for building a professional, in-house training program.
 My list would include the following: